bernardfiagbenu/portfoliopro/PROGRESS.md

 # Portfolio Pro (Bernard Fiagbenu Portfolio) - Project Progress Tracker

 ## Project Overview
-This portfolio app, "Portfolio Pro," is a contemporary, interactive digital platform built with Next.js that highlights the skills and creativity of Bernard Fiagbenu, a UI software engineer and computer scientist.
+This portfolio app, "Portfolio Pro," is a contemporary, interactive digital platform built with Next.js that highlights the skills and creativity of Bernard Fiagbenu, a Computer Scientist.
 It boasts a sleek design with smooth animations for an optimal user experience across devices.

 ### Technical Stack
 - Platform: Web (Desktop & Mobile Responsive)